vivid-planet/comet/.changeset/tender-lemons-search.md

 Change siteConfig.url to main domain

-Previously we used preliminary domain (if existed) which lead to wrong behaviour in the site.
+Previously we used preliminary domain (if existed) which lead to wrong behavior in the site.